rickstergg/ShortyBot/README.md

 # Run It Down

-Now that you're ready to go, make sure you `yarn install` and then `yarn start`!
+Now that you're ready to go, make sure you `pnpm install` and then `pnpm start`!

 # Post Setup